kyma-project/website/content/blog-posts/2019-05-20-transparency-through-roadmap/index.md

   - community
 ---

-Recently we released a new view in our website called [Roadmap](https://kyma-project.io/roadmap/) that's main purpose is to raise transparency of project direction and to enable contribution of the features.
+Recently, on our website, we released a new view called [Roadmap](https://kyma-project.io/roadmap/).
+Its main purpose is to raise the transparency of the project direction and enable features contribution.

 <!-- overview -->